sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 In addition to the core search experience, the Search Product team's scope includes [Code monitors](https://docs.sourcegraph.com/code_monitoring) and [Notebooks](https://sourcegraph.com/notebooks?tab=explore).
 Today, all products and features in Search Product's scope are included in every Sourcegraph contract.

+Over the past year, we’ve spent a significant amount of time cleaning up and improving the search backend.
+These efforts include, but are not limited to:

+- Implementing streaming across backends to minimize latency and memory usage
+- Partitioning search code into different domains and stages to manage complexity
+- Simplifying and unifying search result types

 Having just launched [Notebooks](https://docs.sourcegraph.com/notebooks) at the end of Q1, we anticipate to actively engage with new customers who purchased Sourcegraph because of them.
 We plan to take advantage of customer enthusiasm to create tight feedback loops between them and the team.

 We will also actively promote our experimental project, Compute, internally to Sales and Marketing and partner with them to engage with customers and get early product direction from the market.